mkuznets/registry-push/README.md

 ### Source formats

-Images are always resolved locally — either from the Docker daemon or an OCI layout directory on disk.
+Images are always resolved locally, either from the Docker daemon or an OCI layout directory on disk.

 | Input                          | Source               |
 |--------------------------------|----------------------|